network-digital-twin/ROSS-Network-Model/README.md

 git checkout experiments-metis
 ```

-(Optional) If you place the ROSS build folder (`build-ross`) to a diffrent path from the above instructions, then you need to modify `cmake/FindROSS.cmake` as follows to point to the ROSS build directory. **Otherwise, skip this step.**
+(Optional) If you place the ROSS build folder (`build-ross`) to a different path from the above instructions, then you need to modify `cmake/FindROSS.cmake` as follows to point to the ROSS build directory. **Otherwise, skip this step.**

 Modify the path of `HINTS` in the following lines to point to the build-ross directory.
 ```cmake